LadyAleena/site/files/lib/Random/readme.md

 * [Random::Xanth::Dragon](Xanth/Dragon.pm) generates random dragons from the *Xanth* series by Piers Anthony.

 ## Random::RPG
 All of Random::RPG modules are based on and are for *Advanced Dungeons & Dragons*, Second Edition.
+Please see the [Random::RPG::World readme](RPG/World/readme.md) for more on those modules.

 * [Random::RPG::AbilityScores](RPG/AbilityScores.pm) selects random ability scores and their game effects.
 * [Random::RPG::Alignment](RPG/Alignment.pm) selects random alignments.
 * [Random::RPG::Class](RPG/Class.pm) selects random adventurer classes.